 Acknowledgements

-The California COVID-19 Impact Study is currently supported by grants from the Heising-Simons Foundation and the David and Lucile Packard Foundation.
+The California COVID-19 Impact Study is currently supported by grants from the Heising-Simons Foundation, the David and Lucile Packard Foundation, and the TRIO Foundation.

 Thank you to Holly Gold and Yohana Quiroz for providing input on early versions of our survey questions.